totekuh/rtsp-crawler-engine/README.md

 torify ./rtsp_probe.py --batch-list masscan_results.txt --output probe_result.json

-# 2. Get the cameras from the Shodan API and feed them into the crawler.
-You should be a member of Shodan to export their results.
+<h2> 2.
+Get the cameras from the Shodan API and feed them into the crawler.
+You should be a member of Shodan to export their results.</h2>

 # 2.1 consume the shodan JSON export to extract and probe cameras:
 torify ./rtsp_probe.py --batch-json shodan-export.json --output probe_result.json

 # 3 stream retrieved cameras to the backend API:
 torify ./rtsp_probe.py --batch-list masscan_results.txt --output probe_result.json --import http://localhost/camera/stream